quintel/etmodel/app/views/pages/_whats_new_content.en.md

 A relevant performance metric for electricity storage technologies is the extent to which they are utilised.
 We have therefore visualised the (dis)charging behaviour of these technologies in a new chart that shows the hourly stored volume of electricity.

 You can find the chart in the section **[Flexibility → Excess electricity → Storage][electricity storage]**.
-You can choose to view all of the following electricity storage technologies stacked on each other, or just one:
+You can choose to view all of the electricity storage technologies stacked on each other, or just one:

 * Batteries in households
 * Batteries in electric vehicles